Residence permit – what happens then?

 Residence permit means that you have received a YES to your application for asylum.
 You can stay in Sweden.

-A permanent residence permit means that you have the right to stay in Sweden for as long as you want.
-A temporary residence permit means that you can stay in Sweden for a certain time, usually three years or 13 months.
+The residence permit is temporary.
+This means that you can stay in Sweden for a certain time, usually three years or 13 months.
 When your residence permits expire you can apply for an extension.
 If you still need protection you may be granted a residence permit for another two years.
-If you are between 17 and 24 years old and are studying at the upper secondary school level you will in certain cases have the possibility to be granted a longer temporary residence permit to complete your studies.
+After three years in Sweden with a residence permit, you can apply for a permanent residence permit.

 What you should do when you have received a residence permit